 Hello Guidance Counselor,

-How do I go about getting my teaching certificate to become a cosmetology instructor in Ontario, Canada?
+How do I go about getting my teaching certificate for a career as a cosmetology instructor in Ontario, Canada?

 Submitted by email

-Since you are writing specifically about a cosmetology instructor position, I will assume that you are already licensed and working in Ontario.
-The initial standards to become a cosmetologist in Canada are much more stringent than in the United States.
-A 1500-hour base curriculum will get you started, but although thatâs nearly enough to get your license in the U.S., you are only just getting started in Canada.
+Since you are writing specifically about a cosmetology instructor position, I shall assume that you are already licensed and working in Ontario.
+The initial standards to enter the cosmetology field in Canada are much more stringent than in the United States.
+A 1500-hour base curriculum can get you started, but although thatâs nearly enough to get your license in the U.S., you are only just getting started in Canada.
 A 2000-hour apprenticeship working in a salon is required before you can take the local licensing exam (Canada is divided by province, not state, so there are different requirements for each province).
 Most skilled trade workers in Canada also earn a Certificate of Qualification (commonly known as a Red Seal), which enables you to complete your apprenticeship or build a business in any province of Canada.

 A teaching certificate is not automatically required for a position as a cosmetology instructor, especially if you have many years of experience or have taught apprentices in a salon environment.
 If you are just getting your feet wet in terms of educating, many schools prefer instructors to have either an Adult Teaching Certificate or a Certificate of Qualification.
 Other requirements for a job as a cosmetology instructor usually include two to three years experience in the field, excellent cutting, coloring and styling skills and technical knowledge.
 I suggest doing some research on the beauty schools local to you because if you know where you want to teach you can tailor your training.
 Community colleges and adult schools usually offer courses to earn the Adult Teaching Certificate.

-In your preparations to become an instructor you might take the following courses:
+In your preparations leading to an instructor you might take the following courses:

 â¢ Interactive Learning Process

 â¢ Introduction to Adult Education

 â¢ Methods of Instruction